 Reserve a mid-week day, such as: Tuesday, Wednesdays or Sundays for some abdominal/core exercises for these days.
 Having a strong core unifies upper and lower body strength .

 How to set up your strength training circuit

 Strength training is considerably different than the circuit, we'll be focusing on strength, to increase it.
 So what does increasing your strength have anything to do with weight training to burn fat?

 Well… By you increasing your strength, this causes deeper muscle tissue damage.

-This deep tissue damage takes longer for the body to heal: which in itself increases strength and size.
-Muscle tissue is known as (active tissue) the brain; central nervous system and muscle structure take up the lion’s share of burned calories...
+This deep tissue damage takes longer for the body to heal: which in itself increases strength and size. because muscle is (active tissue) the brain; central nervous system and muscle structure take up the lion’s share of burned calories...

 Increasing your strength; builds stronger, thicker muscle bellies...

 Which enhances energy demands in the form of calories,